Here are five ways to utilize experiences to enhance your business, connect to your brand, become more human-centric

 - Retain Productive and Loyal Employees

 While there are many indirect benefits to hosting an event, there can also be a direct impact on your bottom line.
-The Atlanta Hawks, an NBA team, was struggling to build their fan base.
+The Atlanta Hawks, an NBA team, were struggling to build their fan base.
 A sporting event is an experience in its own right, but mix relationships into it and it can take on a whole new meaning.
 By creating a “Tinder Night” experience, the Atlanta Hawks attracted an audience that might not typically purchase basketball tickets, gaining future fans in the process.

-Macy’s is a well-known retailer that makes their objective clear – they stand for fashion and for giving back.
+Macy’s is a well-known retailer that makes its objective clear – they stand for fashion and for giving back.
 Combining these themes into one experience, Macy’s created the “Front Row” fashion show.
 Whether you sit front row at the show, or in front of your TV screen, you are immersed in the experience.
 Live music, energetic dancing, a celebrity audience, and ticket sales benefit Macy’s favorite causes.
 The fashion show is much more than models walking up and down a runway.
 Social interaction makes it possible to purchase the clothing (online or via mobile app) literally as it steps into the spotlight, making active participants out of normally passive onlookers.
 Living out your core values through experiences exemplifies the company’s purpose, both internally and externally, which ultimately aligns employees and attracts like-minded customers.